solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 [access logging]({{% versioned_link_path fromRoot="/guides/security/access_logging/" %}}) is configured, the DLP actions can also be applied to the headers and dynamic metadata that is logged by the configured access loggers.
 To do so, the `enabledFor`
 DLP configuration option must be set to `ACCESS_LOGS` or `ALL` (to mask access logs AND the response bodies).

+{{% notice info %}}
+WAF access logs will only be masked when logged to Dynamic metadata.
+WAF logs written to Filter State will not be masked.
+{{% /notice %}}

 ### Prerequisites